-Most of the carriers whose job is to transport T4 and T3 across our cell walls prefer to transport the less “spiky” molecule, T3.
+Many of the carriers whose job is to transport T4 and T3 across our cell membranes prefer to transport the less “spiky” molecule, T3.
 (4)

 After T4 and T3 are transported into the cell, the thyroid hormone receptor in the nucleus also prefers the less spiky molecule, T3.

 It is often said that thyroid hormone receptors have 10 to 15 times more “affinity” for T3 than T4.
 But even if T4 were to bind one tenth of the time, we have no scientific proof that it does anything at all once it binds.